 In order for your skin to feel moisturized- to achieve that natural “glow”, preventing it from looking flakey, dull and dry- you need to maintain your skin's natural moisture barrier.
 Having a healthy skin barrier function means your skin is well equipped to fight Trans Epidermal Water Loss (TEWL).

 So- how can you help your skin's barrier function, and ensure your skin RETAINS as much moisture as possible?

 2. How does a Facial Oil work and what do they do?

-This is a question we receive a lot, as Facial Oils are a relatively new product in the skincare market.
-From misinformation to greenwashing- both large conglomerates and small indie skincare brands have played a role in creating confusion around these relatively straightforward products.
+From misinformation to greenwashing- both large conglomerates and small indie skincare brands have played a role in creating confusion around How Facial Oils Actually Work.